 The EU values are common to the EU countries in a society in which inclusion, tolerance, justice, solidarity, and non-discrimination prevail.
 These values are an integral part of our European way of life:

 - Human dignity is inviolable.
-It must be respected, protected and constitutes the real basis of fundamental rights.
+It must be respected, protected, and constitutes the real basis of fundamental rights.

 - Freedom of movement gives citizens the right to move and reside freely within the Union.
-The EU Charter of Fundamental Rights protects individual freedoms, such as respect for private life, freedom of thought, religion, assembly, expression, and information.
+The EU Charter of Fundamental Rights protects individual liberties, such as respect for private life, freedom of thought, religion, assembly, expression, and information.

 - The functioning of the EU is founded on representative democracy.
 Being a European citizen also means enjoying political rights.
 Every adult EU citizen has the right to stand as a candidate and to vote in elections to the European Parliament.
-EU citizens have the right to stand as candidate and to vote in their country of residence, or their country of origin.
+EU citizens have the right to stand as a candidate and to vote in their country of residence, or their country of origin.